gregsadetsky/minimalish-django-starter/README.md

 - visit http://localhost:8000/react to see the vite/react page
 - the frontend TypeScript code is under `core/frontend/src/`

-to deploy using disco, create a new github repo with your new directory, and refer to the [disco Django+SQLite docs](https://docs.letsdisco.dev/deployment-guides/django).
+to deploy using Disco, create a new GitHub repo with your new directory, and refer to the [Disco docs](https://disco.cloud/docs/).

 ## more technical info